The final step to finishing your knitting is binding off your knitting project.

 As you bind off remember to keep your tension relaxed (but not loose!).
 Too tight and the edge will pucker.
 Too loose and it will look sloppy.

 TIP: If you tend to knit tightly, bind off with one needle size larger.
-This will ensure a nice, elastic edge that looks tidy.
+This will ensure a nice, elastic bind off edge that looks tidy.

-If your pattern calls for a bind off in purl stitch, this is easy to do.
+If your pattern calls for a cast off in purl stitch, this is easy to do.

-The bind off is like the garter stitch bind off.
+The cast off is like the knit bind off.
 You just need to make one small change.
 Instead of knitting the stitches in the cast off row, you would purl them.

 Don’t know how to purl yet?
 That’s ok.
 We've got you covered.
 You can quickly learn how to purl with our photo tutorial.

-I hope you've found this knitting bind off tutorial to be helpful.
+I hope you found this bind off knitting tutorial to be helpful and that you feel more confident about cast offs and bind offs.
 If you enjoyed it, please drop me a line and say hello.
 I'd love to hear from you.